Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 l Trading: Single/multiple account order execution; Manual / algo trade execution on aggregated CeFi liquidity (exchanges, OTCs, custodies / banks, FX…)

-l Accounting/reporting admin: Automatic reconciliation of all asset and cash flow movements (trades / transactions / transfer); Customizable generation & delivery of audit, tax, and compliance reports (internal & external)
+l Accounting/reporting admin: Automatic crypto reconciliation software of all asset and cash flow movements (trades / transactions / transfer); Customizable generation & delivery of crypto auditing, tax, and compliance reports (internal & external)

 The system is institutional operation oriented, supporting on-premise local deployment and exchange-grade data security, various roles and permissions for departments/user groups, as well as 24/7 IT support, offsite data backup and business continuity plan.